NEIS-lab/MmCows/benchmarks/1_behavior_cls/rgb/README.md

     ```bash
     python cow_detection/train_yolov8.py --data_directory ../organized_data --epochs 20 --batch_size 16
     ```
     This will train the yolov8 model for all the folds in ./organized_data.
 Reducing batch size if you run out of memory (e.g. 8GB: 4, 32GB: 16).
+You should delete everything inside the "runs" folder before rerunning the above command.

 2. Testing: